Margate Weather

 Spring in Margate (March–May) Spring in Margate is when the town begins to wake up from its winter slumber.
 Expect milder days with average temperatures ranging from 9°C in March to around 15°C by May.
 It’s a great time for beach strolls, coastal path walks, and exploring Margate Old Town without the summer crowds.
 Pack a light jacket because sunny spells are common, but so are spring showers.

-Summer holidays in Margate (June–August) is the warmest time of year, ideal for beach days and outdoor dining… Daytime highs regularly reach 22–26°C, and sunny days draw locals and visitors to the golden sands of Margate Main Sands.
+Summer holidays in Margate (June–August) is the warmest time of year, ideal for beach days (why not build a sandcastle?) and outdoor dining… Daytime highs regularly reach 22–26°C, and sunny days draw locals and visitors to the golden sands of Margate Main Sands.
 It’s perfect weather for beach days, fish and chips al fresco, and enjoying events like the Margate Soul Festival or one of Margate’s legendary sunsets.

 Autumn in Margate (September-November) Early autumn often brings an “Indian summer” with warm, calm days in September.
 A great time to book the AirBnB for a long weekend.
 By late October and November, it becomes cooler and more unsettled, with average highs dipping to 10–15°C. It’s a lovely time to visit if you enjoy bracing coastal walks, quieter beaches, and cosy pub lunches.